pgs-mhans/angularjs-styleguide/README.md

         var getAvengers = function() {
             return dataservice.getAvengers().then(function(data) {
-                vm.avengers = data;
+                $scope.avengers = data;
-                return vm.avengers;
+                return $scope.avengers;
             });
         }

-        vm.getAvengers = getAvengers;
+        $scope.getAvengers = getAvengers;

         activate();
     }
     ```

   - Notice that the important stuff is scattered in the preceding example.
   - In the example below, notice that the important stuff is up top.
-For example, the members bound to the controller such as `vm.avengers` and `vm.title`.
+For example, the members bound to the controller such as `$scope.avengers` and `$scope.title`.
 The implementation details are down below.
 This is just easier to read.

     ```javascript
     /*